Campr-Project-Management/on-premise/README.md

 sudo systemctl status docker
 ```

-Create a user/password then, this user will be used for the first login to CAMPR.
+Create a user/password then, this user will be used for the first login to CAMPR
 ```
-docker-compose exec workspaces bash bin/console tss:app:user-create yourname@youremail.xxx admin admin --role=ROLE_ADMIN
+bin/console tss:app:user-create yourname@youremail.xxx admin admin --role=ROLE_ADMIN
+docker-compose exec workspaces bash
 ```

 Go to `docker-compose.yml` in your local directory and run